AresMUSH/aresmush.com/tutorials/code/docker.md

 {% note %}
-This setup is only intended for local development only, and is **not** suitable for a real production game.
+Docker setup can vary across platforms.
+The instructions below should get you started, but you may have to tinker a bit to get things working.
+Docker is only intended for local development only, and is **not** suitable for a real production game.
 {% endnote %}

 ## Initial Setup